puya/csv-combiner/README.md

 - Adds source filename as the first column in the combined CSV
 - Handles files with irregular headers or metadata
 - Allows skipping rows at the beginning of files
+- **Column selection**: Choose which columns to include in the output
+  - Support for ranges (e.g., "1-5")
+  - Custom column ordering (e.g., "3,1-2" to reorder columns)
 - Creates output in a dedicated CSV-Files folder

 ## Requirements